-U Pass BC program suspended
+U Pass BC program updates

 - The U-Pass BC program is offered to students under agreements in place between TransLink, participating colleges/universities and their associated student societies.
 Students pay for this pass through mandatory student fees.